securzecom/dpdpa-docs/docs/2. DPDPA Rules/04 - Registration and Obligations of Consent Manager.md

 <details>
   <summary><strong>What happens if a Consent Manager Faces a Ransomware or Data-Breach Incident?</strong></summary>

+If a Consent Manager faces a ransomware attack or data breach, they must immediately inform the Data Protection Board and activate their Cyber Crisis Management Protocol.
+The incident should be contained quickly, stakeholders should be notified, and a root-cause analysis must be carried out.
+Corrective and preventive actions must then be applied, systems restored to normal, and a detailed update of all actions taken must be submitted to the Board within 72 hours.

 A ransomware or data-breach incident at a Consent Manager is treated as a **major compliance and trust failure**.
 Since Consent Managers maintain the central repository of consent records, any compromise affects both Data Fiduciaries and millions of Data Principals.